cocos/cocos-docs/en/components/spine.md

 ![spine-cloth](./spine/cloth0.png)

-1. Create a new empty node in **Node Tree** and rename it as goblingirl, then add the Spine component in **Properties**.
+1. Create a new empty node in **Node Tree** and rename it as `goblingirl`, then add the Spine component in **Properties**.
 And drag the resources of spine into the Skeleton Data property box of the Spine component, set the skin in the red box to replace in the Default Skin property.
 You can change the Animation property of the Spine component to set the animation that you want to play.

     ![spine-cloth](./spine/cloth1.png)